Ps1231/DBGeniePlus/README.md

 - <references_column>: The name referenced column for foreign key.
 <br></br>
 ## 6. Customization <a name="customization"></a>
-You can customize the number of entries generated for each table by modifying the num_entries variable in the main.py script.
+You can customize the number of entries generated for each table by modifying the num_records variable in your Yaml file.
 <br></br>
 ## 7. Dependencies <a name="dependencies"></a>
 - ArgumentParser: Used to give YAML file as argument from terminal.